-Trauma disorders are mental health conditions that originate with being exposed to a traumatic or highly stressful event.
-Examples of traumatic events include such things as physical or sexual abuse, neglect, the sudden loss of a loved one, a serious auto accident, a natural disaster, or witnessing violence or military combat.
-While these types of traumas are very upsetting and even life altering, most people will not suffer from them for a prolonged period of time.
+Trauma disorders are mental health conditions that originate from being exposed to a traumatic or highly stressful event.
+Examples of traumatic events include such things as physical or sexual abuse, neglect, the sudden loss of a loved one, a severe auto accident, a natural disaster, or witnessing violence or military combat.
+While these types of traumas are very upsetting and even life-altering, most people will not suffer from them for a prolonged period of time.
 After a certain amount of emotional processing of the event or loss, the symptoms of distress will begin to subside.

 For others, the effects of the trauma remain a daily struggle and can cause serious impairment in functioning.
 In some cases, the individual is suffering so much that they may develop a substance use disorder in an attempt to manage the psychological distress.
 Trauma disorders can cause disruption in work, relationships, and family relations.
 In addition, those with trauma disorders also may struggle with features of anxiety disorder, obsessive-compulsive disorder, or dissociative disorder.
 Trauma disorders can be treated effectively through the use of therapy, lifestyle changes, social support, and sometimes medication can help as well.

 There are different ways that a traumatic event can manifest itself in disordered thought and behavior patterns.
 FmenFor this reason, there are three types of trauma disorders identified: